Sub-4 Marathon Pace Chart (3:59:59, 5:41/km)

 h m s

 Tip: aim to stay within ±5–10 sec/km.
-If you drift, correct gently over the next 1–2 km (avoid surging).
+If you drift, correct gently over the next 1–2 km instead of surging.

 Sub-4 Pace Band (3:59:59 — 5:41/km)